Tuesday 26 October 2021

 Complicating this picture is that many international students will be studying offshore because of the closed borders.

 The chart below shows the number of international student visa holders in Australia and outside for every week since March 2020.

 This is a reduction of over 300,000 international students living in Australia, or about 54%.

 What impacts is this having?

 The halving of the number of students living in Australia will be having profound effects on those who rely on the international education sector.
-About 60% of the economic value of international education is a result of spending in the broader economy.
+About 60% of the is a result of spending in the broader economy.